martinheidegger/api-supertest/Readme.md

 Property | Content
 -------- | -------
-path     | Path to be loaded (eg. ```path: /test``` would result to ```http://github.com/api/test```) method   | Optional http method, will default to get data     | Data to be passed to a post/put/head/push request push, put, post, head | Shortcuts to define a request as (eg.) post & with the given data (eg. ```post: "foo=bar&baz=boz"``` is the same as ```method: post``` and ```data: "foo=bar&baz=boz"```) get      | Adds a query string to the path. (replaces the query string if its already there).
+path     | Path to be loaded (eg. ```path: /test``` would result to ```http://github.com/api/test```) priority | Optional number (default 1).
+Entries with higher priority will be executed first. method   | Optional http method, will default to get context  | (Object, optional) Data context to be used to resolve `${}` blocks (will be merged with the runtime context and during the derivision) data     | Data to be passed to a post/put/head/push request requestHeader | (Object, optional) A set of headers to be when requesting the resource (will be merged during derive) responseHeader | (Object, optional) A set of headers to check the response against (will be merged during derive) push, put, post, head | Shortcuts to define a request as (eg.) post & with the given data (eg. ```post: "foo=bar&baz=boz"``` is the same as ```method: post``` and ```data: "foo=bar&baz=boz"```) get      | Adds a query string to the path. (replaces the query string if its already there).
 Add it without the leading "?": eg. ```foo=bar&baz=qux``` this will also set the method to ```get```. json     | [Joi](https://github.com/hapijs/joi) based json validator to be used for validating files